Asian American Awards Ceremony

 DANIEL '10

-The recipients of the Stanford Asian American Awards are selected from a wide range of individuals throughout the Stanford Asian American community.
-Categories for each sector of the community have been established to fully recognize those who have demonstrated outstanding dedication and service to the Asian American community at Stanford and beyond, especially during this global pandemic.
+The recipients of the Stanford Asian American Awards are selected from a wide range of individuals throughout the Stanford community.
+Categories for each sector of the community have been established to fully recognize those who have demonstrated outstanding commitment to furthering the diverse needs, perspectives, and experiences of Asian Americans.

 Undergraduate Awards